AmericanCouncils/Mutate/README.md

 # Basic Usage #

 The library is meant to be plugged into, and extended by, other libraries and frameworks.
 However, it can also be used as is.
-In order for all of the default presets and adapters to work, however, your system must have `ffmpeg` and `imagemagick` or `php-gd2` installed.
-Their installation won't be covered in this documentation (yet).
+In order for all of the default presets and adapters to work, however, your system must have `ffmpeg`, `handbrake`, and `imagemagick` installed.
+Their installation won't be covered in this documentation (yet, in the future we'll have documentation about these technologies on the github wiki).

 To use a script to simply transcode a file from one format to another, given a preset, you can use the *mutate* script found in the `/bin` directory.